 Man, 44, accused of killing, dismembering Louisiana roommate

-A 44-year-old man is accused of killing and dismembering a 27-year-old who was living with the suspect's ex-girlfriend in an apartment where detectives found evidence of blood spatters, a big pool of blood and a struggle, authorities said Tuesday.
-Viusqui Perez-Espinosa was arrested Tuesday on charges of second-degree murder and obstruction of justice in the death of Ivis Alexis Portales-Lara, said Lt.
+Authorities say a 44-year-old man is accused of killing and dismembering a 27-year-old who was living with the suspect's ex-girlfriend.
+Kenner's police chief and the St. John the Baptist Parish sheriff say Viusqui Perez-Espinosa has been arrested on charges of second-degree murder and obstruction of justice.

 Add your comments below